The Final Fantasy III Instruction Manual

 Analog art made with analog materials was something we took for granted.
 And why wouldn’t we?
 This stuff was just used for marketing.

-Wizardry and Ultima were both American Dungeons & Dragons emulations that had been making waves in Japan since 1981, but Dragonquest was the first digital Dungeons and Dragons emulation unleashed on the public that was distinctly and unapologetically Japanese.
+Wizardry and Ultima were American Dungeons & Dragons emulations that had been making waves in Japan since 1981, but Dragonquest was the first digital Dungeons and Dragons emulation unleashed on the public that was distinctly and unapologetically Japanese.

 The result was 1986’s Dragonquest, a game which set itself apart from its inspiration by eschewing the extreme difficulty typical of Western RPGs, focusing instead on character development, emotional involvement, and rich storytelling.